Curriculum, Teaching and Learning

 • Coursework.
 From the following course list, MA, MEd, and PhD students must successfully complete 1.5 full-course equivalents (FCEs), which are counted towards the total FCEs required for the student's degree program:

 • Upon successful completion of the emphasis requirements and the successful completion of the degree requirements, students may make a request to the CSTD Program Administrator to have the emphasis noted on the student transcript.
-This request must be made before graduation.
+This request must be made before application for graduation.
 A course can only be applied to the requirements of a single emphasis.

 CTL: Curriculum and Pedagogy MA, MEd, PhD Courses